 The keynote presenters and workshops will be listed on this website by early December.

 The registration brochure and information will be sent via e-mail in early January and registration will begin on January 12, 2022.
+The information will also be available on this website.
 There is no early registration.

 If you are interested in presenting, the MnATSA conference committee is open to a broad range of presentation topics related to the assessment, treatment, and management of individuals who commit sexual offenses.